News | Sign Up | A LEVER FOR SCALE

 National Women's Law Center

-It provides state-level data analyses, materials, messaging guidance, and technical assistance to advance policies that support women and their families.
-Child care, family leave, tax policy, pregnancy accommodation, and child nutrition programs are just a few of the many areas central to the lives of women and girls where NWLC’s policy work intersects with state early childhood policy advocacy.
+NWLC provides: state-level policy analysis, annual reports and research materials, messaging guidance, communications trainings, and technical assistance to advance policies that support women and their families.
+They also foster a learning community for advocates to enhance peer learning and routinely connect advocates with one another who working on similar issues or facing similar challenges.
+Child care, family leave, tax policy, housing policy, pregnancy accommodation, and child nutrition programs are just a few of the many areas central to the lives of women and girls where NWLC’s policy work intersects with state early childhood policy advocacy.

 State allies can call on NWLC to: